vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 ### Update Order

-The followings are the recommended update order:
+The following is the recommended update order:

 1. Resolve Humanoid Bone
 2. Since the head position has been determined, LookAt can be resolved